-The NLB have confirmed that there is no lighting or marking requirements for each installed foundation, WTG, or OSP prior to commissioning however through consultation with NLB, it was recommended that the temporary structures have low range temporary lighting as per Table 6.1 below.
-Lighting will be agreed as construction progresses and in advance of any extended period of time where partially installed structures may be left during the construction schedule.
+The NLB have confirmed that there is no lighting or marking requirements for each installed foundation, WTG, or OSP prior to commissioning; however, through consultation with NLB, it was recommended that the temporary structures have low range temporary lighting as per Table 6.1 below.
+The temporary lanterns from all locations will be switched off and removed at WTG Start-up commissioning, including the 17 locations where permanent lanterns are confirmed commissioned and operational.
 Jacket foundation structures will therefore have temporary lighting as per Table 6.1 below.